THE SURROUNDS

 EAT

-• Mrs Jones Cafe - A local favourite for breakfast and Lunch (closed Wednesday)*
+• Mrs Jones Cafe - A local favourite for breakfast and lunch ** Currently closed for renovations

 Ravens Cafe - Enjoy a takeaway coffee and lunch by the river

-• The Dam - A favourite for a late lunch and cocktails and don’t forget to take a memento bottle of gin home.*
+• The Dam - A favourite for a late lunch and cocktails while the kids enjoy the nature playground.

 Boston Brewery - A very chilled vibe on the grass in summer and cosy by the fire in winter.
 Perfect for families.